-She is the Director of Choral Activities at Central Washington University in Ellensburg.
+Nicole is the Director of Choral Activities at Central Washington University in Ellensburg.
 She served in the same capacity for two years (2020-22) at the University of California, Santa Barbara.
 Until 2020 she was DCA at the University of Wyoming, Laramie, where she conducted the Collegiate Chorale, Singing Statesmen, and was advisor to the male a cappella Happy Jacks.
 She also taught conducting and applied voice.

 She holds a Doctor of Musical Arts degree from the University of Arizona.

 Groups under her direction have performed at the 2015 NW National Association for Music Education (NAfME) conference, the 2012 NW ACDA conference, among other such events.
 Her work and research as a female leading male choruses makes

 her a resource at the national level.
 She went to China in 2014 as part of a conductor exchange program sponsored by ACDA.
 She was invited back to Beijing (China University) and returned for guest conducting roles there in May of 2016.
 In November of 2019, Nicole was a guest clinician at the AMIS (International Schools) conference held in Hong Kong.
 She conducted two honor choirs in the Middle East: The AMIS Men’s Honor Choir in Abu Dhabi, UAE and the TAISM Choral Festival in Muscat, Oman.

 In July, 2015, New Mexico State University named Nicole as a College of Arts and Sciences distinguished alumna.